-Stat-a-thon will be held jointly by UConn Statistics Department and New England Statistical Society across the 34th NESS Symposium (September 30–October 2, 2021) and NextGen Data Science Day (November 6, 2021).
-Stat-a-thon is a statistical data science invention marathon.
-Anyone who has an interest in data science can attend Stat-a-thon to approach a real world data science problem, some of which are local, in new and innovative ways.
+Statathon will be held jointly by UConn Statistics Department and New England Statistical Society in the 35th NESS Symposium (May 22, 2022 – May 25, 2022).
+Statathon is a statistical data science invention marathon.
+Anyone who has an interest in data science can attend Statathon to approach a real world data science problem, some of which are local, in new and innovative ways.
 It emphasizes the statistical aspects (insight, interpretation, significance, etc.) of data science problems that are often overlooked in many hackathons.
-NextGen is a newly-formed committee within NESS supporting the next generation of statisticians and data scientists contributing to the betterment of the New England Statistical Society.

 Online registration opens, data sets released online with instructions.